SAP-samples/teched2023-DT169/exercises/ex6/README.md

 ## Summary

-You've now learn on how to create and launch Smartbusiness generic drilldown reports based on a KPI
+You have now created and launched a generic drilldown report based on a KPI